jtmcginley123/project-one/README.md

 ### https://www.fool.com/investing/stock-market/market-sectors/healthcare/marijuana-stocks/marijuana-legalization/

-## Does Marijuana legalization have a place in American society at large?
-This is a question that hasn’t strayed far from the spotlight for almost a decade now and has been the topic of many public and political discussions.
-Today, we have <insert figure> states that have legalized this drug and seen significant changes to their economies in different ways.
-With this project, we will take a look at how country-wide legalization of marijuana could affect the country at large.

 # Research Questions to Answer:
 ## Referencing both US states and countries that have already legalized marijuana, we will take a look at: